two-dogs/the-kennel/to-share.md

 tends not to work, the simplest fix is to do as shown next, gist(the package is a pastebin method just works) and where you would place 'pastebin' on a command line you instead place 'gist-paste'.

-* or, install via terminal the method( in this case using 'gist') to share the output, this only needs to be done once unless you remove the package later;
+* install via terminal the method( in this case using 'gist') to share the output, this only needs to be done once unless you remove the package later;

 `
 sudo apt install gist